 “You have my thanks, Mr. Hallisey.
 The Ranulfs are forever in your debt.”

 “I appreciate your thanks, but don’t need it.
 I’m glad I was there to help.”

 Moira graced him with an approving nod.
-From there, the conversation flowed to a more interesting topic, after Isobel asked why Unity’s bells had been tolling so loudly the day before.
+The conversation flowed to a more interesting topic when Isobel asked why Unity’s bells had been tolling so loudly the day before.

 “There was a what?”
 She gasped.

 “A prison break.
 I wasn’t on the island yesterday, but I hear it was quite the sight— the criminals escaped by jumping clear off the prison bridge.”